 “Here here, look what we’re selling – we’ve found the true meaning of life, we’ve got it all figured out.
 There are no more illusions, our eyes are wide open – we’ve found the true path to health, happiness, and fulfillment.
 We are the ones who walk in the light and everyone else walks in the dark.
 We are superior.”

-I’ve spent the past couple of years wrestling with this philosophical phenomenon, even despairing at times.
+I’ve spent the past few years wrestling with this philosophical phenomenon; even despairing about it at times.
 It surrounds me yet it’s also within me: the longing to arrive, to be in the know.
 At every turn in theology I encounter it.
 There’s just no place you can land where you’re safe from it:

 “Now.
 Now I’ve got all my doctrines sorted out and meticulously organized, everything has been examined thoroughly and these are my rational conclusions.
 I’ve got the ‘in’ on God.
 I have arrived, I am woke.”
 But no!
 No no no. Not even possible.
 There is no full arrival this side of heaven – it’s only an illusion.
 No matter how much we learn and improve and change and grow, we’re never going to reach perfection in this life – there will always be more to learn.

 But does this mean there is no absolute truth to be found, that all is relative?
-On the contrary: Some of us have found more truth than others, each of us knows a truth the other doesn’t know, and vice versa, to varying degrees.
-There are real truths and real falsehoods.
-A revelation/awakening/conversion can be life-changing in extremely positive ways, producing much good fruit.
-And Jesus said that good/bad fruit is a measurement of truth.
-A bad tree does not bear good fruit.
+On the contrary: Some of us have found more truth than others, each of us knows a truth that the other doesn’t know, and vice versa, to varying degrees.
+There are real truths and real falsehoods, there is wealth and poverty.
+A revelation/awakening/conversion can be life-changing in positive ways and produce much good fruit.
+And Jesus said that good or bad fruit is a measurement of truth.
+(For a bad tree does not bear good fruit.)

-The problem is when we believe that our particular tribe holds the greatest truth, the fullest truth.
-The temptation is to thus pride ourselves on it: becoming self-righteous and arrogant.
+The problem is when we believe that our particular tribe holds the greatest truth, and the fullest truth.
+The temptation then is to pride ourselves on it: becoming self-righteous and arrogant.

-If we endeavor to stay humble (1 Peter 5:6), our hearts will remain fertile ground for growth our entire lives through.
+If we endeavor to stay humble (1 Peter 5:6) and to keep our eyes open, our hearts will remain fertile ground for growth our entire lives through.